aaleino/todoman/README.md

 Explanation: "Work" was converted to a project, and it contains subitems.
 "Hobby" was not and it can be tagged completed/uncompleted.
 "Work" was completed when all the subtasks were completed.
 Subprojects can be started within projects, i.e. one can always convert a to-do item to a project.

+After quitting the program, the user can generate a time usage report on the tasks on an all-time or per session basis.
+This information is stored in the todo file as comments and resets when requested.

 Reading long to-do lists can be daunting.
 The file may grow long but should be relatively easy to read with the program if enough projects (subtasks) are used.

 My vision is the program will allow users to create very detailed to-do lists and help them to organize large and more abstract tasks.